Kirby-org/nago/README.md

 ### Installing for node.js:

-To install the package, you can use `npm install nago`.
+To install the package, you can use `npm install nago.js`.
 You can then use `var nago = require("nago");` to have your physics engine ready to use.

 ### Installing for a browser environment: